rebelsky/csc207c/_eboards/eboard27-2.md

 **How many LAs are there?**

-> Whoops.
+> I thought there were 47.
+Whoops.
 There are 49.
 Since I miscounted, I'm not increasing the LA requirements for each grade.
 (You should, of course, all strive for 49.)

 **How do I make an appointment with you?**